 Related: Ten Countries with Lowest Crime Rate.

 The Republic of Malta is an island country located in the Mediterranean sea.
-This Southern European island country consists of 3 major islands, Comino, Gozo and the largest Malta.
-Birkirkara is the biggest city of Malta and Valletta is its capital.
-Malta is a beautiful small archipelago between North African coast and Sicily in the central Mediterranean.
+This Southern European island country consists of 3 major islands, Comino, Gozo, and the largest Malta.
+Birkirkara is the biggest city in Malta and Valletta is its capital.
+Malta is a beautiful small archipelago between the North African coast and Sicily in the central Mediterranean.
 Euro is the national currency of Malta.
-The population of Malta is over 450,000 inhabitants make this country one of the smallest countries on earth.
-Over 7000 years of Malta history which contains megalithic temples, numerous fortresses, and the Ħal Saflieni Hypogeum, etc., also beautiful bays, sunny weather, attractive beaches, and beautiful marine life are the biggest tourist attractions in Malta.
+The population of Malta is over 450,000 inhabitants making this country one of the smallest countries on earth.
+Over 7000 years of Malta’s history which contains megalithic temples, numerous fortresses, and the Ħal Saflieni Hypogeum, etc., also beautiful bays, sunny weather, attractive beaches, and beautiful marine life are the biggest tourist attractions in Malta.

-One of the World’s most densely populated country Maldives is a South Asian country located in Indian sea.
-This Island country, in population and area, the smallest country in Asia.
+One of the World’s most densely populated countries Maldives is a South Asian country located in the Indian sea.
+This Island country, in population and area, is the smallest in Asia.
 Maldives is also one of the most attractive tourist spots in Asia as well as in the world.
 The total area of Maldives is 298 km², and the population is more than 350,000 inhabitants.
-Maldives composed of 26 ring-shaped atolls.
+Maldives is composed of 26 ring-shaped atolls.
 Maldivian Rufiyaa is their national currency.
 Maldives is famous for its blue lagoons, extensive reefs, and beaches.